AethelVeritas/Quaero/JOURNAL.md

---- title: "Quaero" author: "AlwaysLearning on Slack" description: "A sleek low-profile split keyboard featuring a touchpad module." created_at: "2025-06-22" ---
+---
+Title: Quaero
+Author: AlwaysLearning on Slack
+Description: A low-profile split ergo keyboard, featuring splay, a removable column and number row, as well as potential trackpad support.
+Created On: 22/06/2025
+---

-**Total Time Spent: 40h 40m**
+**Total Time Spent: 42h 40m**

 ## Retro Journaling